mcollina/reusify/README.md

 var fib = require('reusify/benchmarks/fib')
 var instance = reusify(MyObject)

-// get an object from the cache var obj = instance.get()
+// get an object from the cache,
+// or creates a new one when cache is empty var obj = instance.get()

 // set the state
 obj.num = 100
 obj.func()

-// reset the state, if you depend on any
+// reset the state.
-// external object you need to null them
+// if the state contains any external object
-// do not use delete, it is slow obj.num = 0
+// do not use delete operator (it is slow)
+// prefer set them to null
+obj.num = 0

-// release an object from the cache instance.release(obj)
+// store an object in the cache instance.release(obj)

 function MyObject () {